grokify/ringcentral-sdk-ruby/README.md

 ## Create SMS Message

-SMS and other requests are directly without helpers.
+SMS and other requests can be easily sent directly without helpers.

 ```ruby
 # Send SMS - POST request